nginx-modules/docker-nginx-libressl/README.md

 - Dynamic TLS records patch support (and configured) - From [Cloudflare][6]
 - [Brotli][7] compression support (and configured)

+Currently the HPACK patch from Cloudflare is not used because it does not apply clean against mainline.

 Originally based on the official nginx Dockerfile & `Wonderfall/boring-nginx` - Forked from [denji/nginx-libressl][1] - This version uses [tini][2], a tiny but valid `init` for containers

 [1]: https://github.com/nginx-modules/docker-nginx-libressl/